the-turing-way/the-turing-way/book/website/reproducible-research/code-reuse/code-reuse-templates.md

 > *"In one of the energy research projects at the Netherlands eScience Center, we neededed to share our analysis pipeline with collaborators across different institutions.
 By using the [**Julia Besties**](https://github.com/JuliaBesties) template, we ensured that all metadata, dependencies, and documentation were in place.
 This not only streamlined the collaboration but also allowed our team to publish the pipeline in a repository where others could reuse it effortlessly.
 It was rewarding to see our work cited and adapted by another research group within months of publication."*

+Templates designed for research software can also include, CITATION.cff files, and integration with archiving platforms like Zenodo, and other best practices specific to research software.

 ### 3. **They Make It Easy to Join a Project**

 When new team members join your project, they can quickly get up to speed if the structure is clear and consistent.
 Templates make onboarding a breeze by eliminating the guesswork about how things are set up.